 To evaluate the foreign body response, we assessed immunological and allergic reactions to the biomaterials, using an in vitro assay.
 Figure 5 demonstrates that when naïve splenocytes were incubated with medium alone or with β-TCP/C foam, the naïve spleen cells did not respond by proliferating or producing IL-2, IL-4, and IFN-γ cytokines.
 In contrast, in ConA containing cultures, cell proliferation and cytokine production increased except for IL-1β.
 Cell responses were unaffected when co-cultured with ConA and β-TCP/C foam compared with ConA alone, indicating that β-TCP/C foam neither increased nor decreased in vitro responses.

 To determine whether β-TCP/C foam induced an in vivo immune response, we implanted it 1) intraperitoneally and measured inflammatory cell counts and cytokine concentrations in the peritoneal lavage fluid and 2) subcutaneously and evaluated inflammation and fibrosis on histological sections of the implantation site.
 In Table 1, the cell differential in the peritoneal lavage fluid reveals that the total number of inflammatory cells was significantly higher in the β-TCP/C foam implanted mice compared with the sham controls.
 Furthermore, there were increased numbers of all cell types.
 In Figure 6A, there are higher concentrations of IL-1β, IL-2, and IL-4 cytokines in the β-TCP/C foam compared with the sham controls.
-In β-TCP/C foam s.c. implanted mice, we observed an inflammatory response with foreign body giant cells on H&E-stained sections (Figure 6B) and evidence of fibrosis on Trichrome Masson’s-stained sections (Figure 6C) at 8 weeks.
+In β-TCP/C foam s.c. implanted mice, we observed an inflammatory response with foreign body giant cells on H&E-stained sections (Figure 6B) and evidence of fibrosis on Masson’s Trichrome-stained sections (Figure 6C) at 8 weeks.
 In contrast, the implantation site of the sham controls had minimal inflammation and no fibrosis (Figure 6C).

 FIGURE & TABLE LEGENDS: